 How we're working with schools, the local community, and other organisations to address the climate crisis.

-We work with institutions across the HE Sector, nationally and internationally but also form more local place-based relationships with WECA and BANES.
+We work with institutions across the HE Sector, nationally and internationally but also form more local place-based relationships with WECA and B&NES.

 Moving forward we continue to facilitate discussion on the common challenges to transitioning to the net zero carbon economy and looking for opportunities where we can bring our expertise, research, and experience as an organisation to support our partners and region in this journey

-Across the University, our experts engaged with this global climate conference, providing expert input, commentary and joining the debate to encourage the negotiators to deliver an ambitious agreement that was commensurate with the climate crisis.
+Experts from across the university engaged with COP26 in Glasgow, providing expert input, commentary and joining the debate to encourage the negotiators to deliver an ambitious agreement commensurate with the climate crisis.

 Colleagues from the Institute for Policy Research (IPR) were part of the leadership team for Climate Exp0, an open online event, bringing together global policymakers, academics, practitioners, students and members of the public to collaborate, share and debate climate change policy.